 Season.
 Summer vacation means light packing; whereas winter trips means heavy baggage.

 Flight Time.
 Day flight means your baby will be awake so you will be up the whole flight, but you get to sleep with your baby when you reach your destination.
-Night flight means your baby will be sleeping (provided he sleeps through the night) in the flight and you also get to sleep, but you will be wide awake when you get home.
+Night flight means your baby will be sleeping (provided he sleeps through the night) on the flight and you also get to sleep, but you will be wide awake when you get home.

 Time Difference.
 I always find it easier when we travel to the West (USA) because my son can easily adapt to the time rather than when we travel to Asia where we are awake at night and sleeping at day.
-It will surely mess up your little one’s bed time.
+It will surely mess up your little one’s bedtime.

 Age.
 Below 4 months means you only need to think about milk.
 Older than 4 months means you have to prepare also his solid foods.
-Aside from that, you think about what kind of toys to bring depending on the age, etc.
+Aside from that, you think about what kind of toys to bring depending on age, etc.

 Health.
 Younger babies means they will be prone to germs and sickness compare to older babies.
 You will be grossed out if you think about what’s in your seat or what the other passengers had touched.
-Just keep your hands clean and keep physical contact of your baby from other passengers to a minimum.
+Just keep your hands clean and keep physical contact with your baby from other passengers to a minimum.
 My son’s first flight was when he was only 6 weeks old and it was a 15-hour flight.
 Imagine!

 Eat.
 This is important.
 You need energy.
 This is one thing less to think about when you reach the airport.
 You don’t need to look for a place to eat or to buy food.
 Also, if your baby gets handful in the flight and you have no time to eat, at least you are full.
 Plus, we get cranky when we are hungry!
 We don’t want that!
 Positive vibes only!